The creative tensions

 10. Creative people’s openness and sensitivity often exposes them to suffering and pain, yet also to a great deal of enjoyment.

-“Paradox” is a term that has, surprisingly, been used more in business books than creativity books.
+“Paradox” is a term that has, surprisingly, been used more in business books.
 A brand-new one I came across is Wendy Smith and Marianne Lewis’s Both/And Thinking: Embracing Creative Tensions to Solve Your Toughest Problems.
 In the book they differentiate and define tensions, dilemmas, and paradoxes.

 As I understand their framework, they see most of the dilemmas we come across as made up of tensions that are the result of underlying paradoxes.
 The way to get through these dilemmas is to set aside the forced choice of either/or thinking and embrace “both/and” thinking, by acknowledging the tension and understanding the paradox beneath it.